KDABLabs/qt_precommit/README.md

 ## Configuration

-qt_precommit will check for a `.qt_precommit` file in the current working directory, for example:
+qt_precommit will check for a `.qt-precommit` file in the current working directory, for example:

 ```ini
 [Qt]